becoinc/DCOS-Azure/README.md

 See [Azure CLI Setup](#setting-up-the-azure-cli-and-credentials) for full details.

+* Ensure that your subscription and region have a sufficient CPU quota for the size of the cluster you are creating.
+You can file an Azure helpdesk ticket to get your quota increased.

 ## Dev/Deploy Environment Setup ##

 This package is intended to be used as a [terraform module](https://www.terraform.io/docs/configuration/modules.html).